ONSdigital/sdx-compose/README.md

 $ make start
 ```

-Once the services have started you can log in at localhost with:
+Once the services have started, you can access sdx-console on http://localhost.
+sdx-console is an easy way to test the features of SDX.
+The login credentials for this service are:

 username: admin
 password: admin